hieuhuynh93/binder/README.md

 ## [Credit](#credits)

-Built using the [Ground Control](https://github.com/mwtsn/ground-control) plugin framework.
+Built using the [Binder](https://github.com/mwtsn/binder) plugin framework.
 A framework based on root composition principles, built by [Matt Watson](https://github.com/mwtsn/) and [Dave Green](https://github.com/davetgreen/), with thanks to [Make Do](https://www.makedo.net/).

-_"Ground Control to Major Tom"_
+_"Binder to Major Tom"_
 &mdash; With a big thanks to [Tom Nowell](https://tomjn.com) for his tutorial on [Root composition](https://tomjn.com/2015/06/24/root-composition-in-wordpress-plugins/) that got this all started.

 [Kapow Grunt](https://github.com/mkdo/kapow-grunt) workflow comes with thanks to [Dave Green](https://github.com/davetgreen/) and [Make Do](https://www.makedo.net/).